megahallon/ble_tag/README.md

 ## GATTs

 Base UUID: 00000001-8334-43-97-af7e-bfca78d70c67

 This id must only be used for testing.

 * SENSOR_READ 0x0002: When notify is active XYZ samples are sent.
-As each value is 10 bits the data is compressed so that each sample fits in 4 byte word.
-So the format is 00<10 bit X><10 bit Y><10 bit Z>.
+As each component is 10 bits the data is compressed so that each sample fits in a 4 byte word.
+The format is: 00<10 bit X><10 bit Y><10 bit Z>.

 * STEP_COUNTER 0x0003: When notify is active step counter is sent as a 16 bit value